frostx9/git-github/COLT/06_Changes_Time_Traveling/notes.md

 ## Revert Commit

-Revert Commit but did same things as Reser Commit but it create a new commit and undo all the changes in the new commit.
+Revert Commit but did same things as Reset Commit but it create a new commit and undo all the changes in the new commit.
 Basically it keep the record the commit which we want to undo

 git revert <commit id> / git revert HEAD~<number>  -> It will open editor to write the commit message to revert the commit